Murderous Mascots – Mysteries of Middletown Middle

 “I’m from Nebraska,” Jeremy answers innocently.
 “And in Nebraska, they don’t teach the history of this stupid school.”

 Marty’s eyes widen, his voice a mere whisper.
 “Shhhhh.
 This school listens,” Marty warns.
-“Back in the forties, Middletown Middle’s mascot was killer bees.
+“Back in the forties, Middletown Middle’s mascot was the killer bees.
 Twenty years later, a swarm of killer bees attacked the school; two students and a teacher died, and lots of others were taken to the hospital.”

 “The Lost-and-Found Girl?”
 Jeremy asks, remembering the name.